shivanshu-semwal/blog/_posts/2023-01-01-extract-canvas-from-webpage.md

 ## Other tricks

 Suppose a pdf is displayed as a series of canvas then you can download the entire pdf using this method.
-You need to add delay while using this for which you can use the `setTimeout()` method.
+You need to add delay while using this (for the canvas to load completely) for which you can use the `setTimeout()` method.

 ```js
 function sleep(ms) {